 |Raspberry||60g (30 berries)||Fructan|

-Unfortunately these serving sizes except for strawberries don’t meet the (AGHE) recommendation, however you can still enjoy these berries safely and get your whole fruit serves from other low FODMAP options like grapes and oranges.
+Unfortunately, these serving sizes (except for strawberries) don’t meet the recommended amount of fruit, however you can still enjoy these berries safely and get your whole fruit serves from other low FODMAP options like grapes and oranges.

 Berry containing foods

 Other supermarket foods like muesli bars, jams and muffins also contain some of these berries.
-Therefore its good to be careful, read labels and is important to remember what works for you + your tummy.
-For something such as jam its smart to stick to safer products including 40g of strawberry jam or marmalade rather than higher FODMAP containing choices like a mixed berry jam.
-One of our favourites here at the FODMAP challenge is Carman’s Super Berry Muesli bar which is low FODMAP’s certified and tastes delicious.
+Therefore it’s good to be careful, read labels and is important to remember what works for you and your tummy.
+For something such as jam, it’s smart to stick to safer products including 40g of strawberry jam or marmalade rather than higher FODMAP containing choices like a mixed berry jam.
+One of our favourites here at the FODMAP challenge is Carman’s Super Berry Muesli bar, which is low FODMAPs certified and tastes delicious.

 What about the acai berry?

-You can also check out our recent article, ‘Low FODMAP Summer Smoothie Guide‘ which contains a build your own smoothie toolbox that can be used to create smoothie bowls with ease.
+You can also check out our recent article, ‘Low FODMAP Summer Smoothie Guide‘ that contains a build your own smoothie toolbox that can be used to create smoothie bowls with ease.